rlutz1/CS357_Project_PacMan/README.md

 + need to give the ghosts like 3 frames before they start moving would be nice

++ separate out the radius or width of everything so collision detection is malleable to size changes

 + move players and ghosts to within board? or is it overkill; it'll likely be helpful for the ghost ai

 ## base requirements